-The VCCO approves all requests to award a contract (HECO- 8) to the low responsive and responsible bidder for capital outlay projects.
+The VCCO approves all requests to award a contract (HECO-8) to the low responsive and responsible Bidder for capital outlay projects.
 Note the construction line of the budget shall reflect the award amount.
-Once the award is approved, the University shall "Post" a Notice of Intent To Award at the Office of Contract Administration website prior to contract award.
+Once the award is approved, the University shall "Post" a Notice of Intent to Award at the Office of Contract Administration Public Bid Board and on the website.